mskf1383/pashmak/README.md

 println $names[2]; # output: jack
 ```

-this is a example about array and loop:
+This is a example about array and loop:

 ```bash
 $names = ['parsa', 'pashmak', 'jack'];